Thank you for your interest in our ICP-Bard Program in Advanced Photographic Studies.

 Applications and portfolios are evaluated by the ICP-Bard faculty committee.
 Candidates selected are required to attend an in-person interview at ICP with the Admissions Committee and may bring an original work portfolio of 20–30 photographic prints, no larger than 11x14 in.

-Offers of admission are sent by letter via email and the United States Postal Service and are valid only for the year in which they are made.
+Offers of admission are sent via email and are valid only for the year in which they are made.
 Decisions regarding admission will not be given in person.

-Accepting admission to the ICP-Bard MFA Program must be received in writing, via email will be accepted, by the date specified on the Letter of Acceptance and must be accompanied by a nonrefundable tuition deposit of $500 (USD).
+Accepting admission to the ICP-Bard MFA program must be received by the date specified on the Letter of Acceptance and must be accompanied by a nonrefundable tuition deposit of $500 (USD).
 Make deposit payable to International Center of Photography, in the form of cash, credit card, bank wire transfer, U.S. money order, or U.S. cashier's check, issued from or authorized by a U.S. branch bank.

 The deposit reserves the student's place in the ICP-Bard MFA program and will be applied to the fall semester tuition invoice.